We are all familiar with the statement ‘buyer beware’, now, it’s becoming more about ‘brand beware’.

 Compare that to phone calls, where customers expect to be redirected outside of normal business hours and on hold even during them.
 Immediacy is absolute key in modern customer service engagement.

 The public nature of the medium also poses challenges.
 A customer service rep in a bad mood may get away with it during a phone call.
 If that happens on social media, the response gets traction through retweets and shares, starts to reach thousands of others, and turns into a PR disaster.
+Thus, as social media customer service can be tracked it has become imperative that it does not waiver from the companies values and identity.

 Many organisations are using the private message functions of social media platforms to take these complaints away from the public view.
 This still provides the immediacy and convince aspects of social media platforms but also takes away the issue from public view and critically, providing privacy to both the consumer and the organisation.